PaddingFlow: Improving Normalizing Flows with Padding-Dimensional Noise: PaddingFlow

 where $x$ is sampling from $N(\mu,\Sigma_{\sigma})$, which is done by the reparameterization trick as:

-To implement PaddingFlow on a VAE model, there are two main modifications, including adding padding-dimensional noise and modifying the calculation of KL divergence.
-For the first one, we propose a more efficient way of computation: \begin{itemize} \item\textbf{PaddingFlow Reparameterization} is another way of adding padding-dimensional noise on a VAE model.
-To add padding-dimensional noise can be done by the method abovementioned (Eq. \ref{eq.add}) as shown in Fig. \ref{fig.vae}.
+To implement PaddingFlow on a VAE model, there are two main modifications, including implementing PaddingFlow noise and modifying the calculation of KL divergence.
+For the first one, we propose a more efficient way of computation: \begin{itemize} \item\textbf{PaddingFlow Reparameterization} is another way of implementing PaddingFlow noise on a VAE model.
+Implementing PaddingFlow noise can be done by the method abovementioned (Eq. \ref{eq.add}) as shown in Fig. \ref{fig.vae} (green lines).
 The distribution of the data can be expressed as:

-However, for flow-based VAE models, due to variables of the distribution predicted by the encoder $Q_{\phi}$ being independent of each other, it can also be done by the PaddingFlow's version of reparameterization trick (Fig. \ref{fig.vae}):
+However, for flow-based VAE models, due to variables of the distribution predicted by the encoder $Q_{\phi}$ being independent of each other, it can also be done by the PaddingFlow's version of reparameterization trick (Fig. \ref{fig.vae} blue lines):

 where $\vec{1}_{p}$ denotes p-D 1-vector, and $\vec{0}_{p}$ denotes p-D 0-vector.
-The distribution of noise is different from adding noise directly under the same hyperparameter $a$, but choosing the different value of $a$ could obtain the same noise. \end{itemize} As for the loss function of VAE models, after adding padding-dimensional noise, the second term $\mathcal{L}_{latent}$ should be written as:
+The distribution of noise is different from adding noise directly under the same hyperparameter $a$, but choosing the different value of $a$ could obtain the same noise. \end{itemize} As for the loss function of VAE models, after adding padding-dimensional noise, the ELBO $\mathcal{L}$ should be written as:

-However, due to the distribution of noise being predetermined and padding dimensions being independent of data dimensions, the entropy of distribution $p_{X'}^{*}(x'_{i}|\mathcal{I}_{i};\phi)$ can be written as:
+However, due to the distribution of noise being predetermined and padding dimensions being independent of data dimensions, the entropy of distribution $q_{\phi}(x')$ can be written as:

 where $f(\cdot)$ is a nonlinear bijective function.
 Therefore, the second term of loss function $\mathcal{L}_{latent}$ can be simplified as follows: